-- 7.1 The ACD has appointed True Potential Investments LLP to provide discretionary investment management and related advisory services to the ACD pursuant to an investment management agreement (the Investment Management Agreement). - 7.2 The Investment Manager has the authority to make investment decisions on behalf of the Company, the Sub-Fund(s) and the ACD. - 7.3 The Investment Management Agreement may be terminated on 12 months' written notice by the ACD or the Investment Manager.
-Such notice may be given at any time.
-Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the Shareholders. - 7.4 Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising as a direct result of their fraud, negligence or wilful default).
-The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement. - 7.5 Subject to the FCA Rules, the Investment Manager has power under the Investment Management Agreement to sub-delegate all or any part of its functions as investment manager.
-The ACD has agreed that the Investment Manager may appoint those persons specified in Appendix 1 as delegated sub-investment managers and further has informed the FCA of this sub-delegation pursuant to its obligations under the FCA Rules.
+- 7.1 The Manager has appointed True Potential Investments LLP to provide discretionary investment management and related advisory services to the Manager pursuant to an investment management agreement (the Investment Management Agreement). - 7.2 The Investment Manager has the authority to make investment decisions on behalf of the Manager in relation to the Trust and the Sub-Fund(s). - 7.3 The Investment Management Agreement may be terminated on 12 months' written notice by the Manager or the Investment Manager.
+Such notice may only be given at any time after the end of the two-year contractual period.
+The two-year contractual period commences on 01 March 2017.
+Notwithstanding this, the Manager may terminate the Investment Management Agreement with immediate effect if it is in the interests of the Unitholders. - 7.4 Under the Investment Management Agreement, the Manager provides indemnities to the Investment Manager, (except in the case of any matter arising as a direct result of its fraud, negligence, default or bad faith).
+The Manager may be entitled under the indemnities in the Trust Deed to recover from the Trust amounts paid by the Manager under the indemnities in the Investment Management Agreement. - 7.5 Subject to the FCA Regulations, the Investment Manager has power under the Investment Management Agreement to sub-delegate all or any part of its functions as investment manager.
+The Manager has agreed that the Investment Manager may appoint those persons specified in Appendix 1 as delegated sub-investment managers.

-- 7.6 The principal business activity of True Potential Investments LLP is as a platform operator, SIPP provider and operator and provider of investment management services. - 7.7 The Investment Manager's fees and expenses are paid out of the annual management charge which is paid out of Scheme Property.
-Please see Section 33.1.5 for further details. - 7.8 Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request. - 7.9 The Investment Manager is part of the same corporate group as the ACD.
+- 7.6 The principal business activity of the Investment Manager is as a platform operator, SIPP provider and operator and provider of investment management services. - 7.7 The Investment Manager's fees and expenses are paid out of the annual management charge which is paid out of Scheme Property.
+Please see Section 31 for further details. - 7.8 Copies of the Investment Manager's execution policy and voting policy are available from the Manager on request. - 7.9 The Investment Manager is part of the same corporate group as the Manager.